ErwinKomen/RU-passim/passim/doc/source/basiclistview.rst

    ================= ====================================================================

 ``filters``
-   List of filter specification objects.
+   List of search/filter specification objects.
 Each object has three fields:

    - ``name`` - This is the name used for the filter (in badge and label)
    - ``id`` - This should be ``filter_`` + the filter name used in ``searches``